 So after going through this list, why not start with number 1?
 Let's make that bucket list!
-You can find it in the Resource Library.
-Don't have the key yet?
-Fill in the form down below and I'll send it to you right away.
+I have a list for them with 15 questions to jump start their Bucket List - Teenager Edition.
+Just click on the image to get the PDF download for free!

 And if all else fails, you can always delegate some of your boring chores to your teenager.
 There are 3 perfectly good reasons to do so, believe me.